-Volunteers are part of the Conservation Education and Engagement team, and they play an essential role in supporting the team to achieve the goals of the Conservation Masterplan.
+Volunteers are part of the Conservation Education and Engagement team, and play an essential role in supporting the zoo to achieve our Conservation Masterplan goals.

-We engage with up to 250 volunteers every year through various roles and programmes; they provide thousands of volunteer hours and a wealth of skills and experience to support our work.
+We engage with up to 250 AMAZING volunteers EVERY YEAR through various roles and programmes.
+They provide thousands of unpaid hours and a wealth of skills and experience to support our work.

-Visitor Engagement Volunteers help visitors to have a world-class day out, providing orientation support, excellent customer service and playful interactions with younger visitors.
-They are positioned at habitats to help visitors understand zoo species and the conservation work we do to protect them.
+Our Visitor Engagement Volunteers support in giving our visitors a world-class day out, providing orientation support, excellent customer service and playful interactions with younger visitors.
+They’re positioned at habitats to help visitors learn about zoo species and the conservation work we do to protect them.

-Volunteers support visitors to understand our key conservation campaigns and ways to make a positive difference to wildlife through actions such as choosing sustainable palm oil products in their shopping.
-Visitor Engagement Volunteers sometimes use education resources such as tiger claws, smell pots and reticulated python skins to engage with visitors.
+Volunteers engage with visitors about our key conservation campaigns and ways in which they can make a positive difference to wildlife through actions such as choosing sustainable palm oil products in their shopping.
+Visitor Engagement Volunteers can use a variety of our education resources to engage with visitors, such as tiger claws, smell pots and reticulated python skins!

 Every year, we deliver two volunteering schemes for young people to complete the volunteering element of their bronze Duke of Edinburgh award.
-Young people participate in skills masterclasses and training to support them in engaging with zoo guests and creating conservation campaigns or projects to benefit their peers or our learning programmes.
+They participate in masterclasses and training to support them in engaging with zoo guests and creating conservation campaigns to benefit their peers or our learning programmes.

-We develop tailored volunteering schemes for youth organisations and groups.
-We provide short-term volunteering and learning experiences for young people aged 16-18.
+We continually develop tailor-made volunteering schemes for youth organisations and groups.
+And provide short-term volunteering and learning experiences for young people aged 16-18.
 Our opportunities are co-designed with the programme participants or referring youth organisations.

 Youth Champion Volunteers